awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

  ** [MediaSampleRateHertz](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-MediaSampleRateHertz"></a>
 The sample rate, in Hertz, of the audio track in the input media file\.
+If you do not specify the media sample rate, Amazon Transcribe determines the sample rate\.
+If you specify the sample rate, it must match the sample rate detected by Amazon Transcribe\.
+In most cases, you should leave the `MediaSampleRateHertz` field blank and let Amazon Transcribe determine the sample rate\.
 Type: Integer
 Valid Range: Minimum value of 8000\.
 Maximum value of 48000\.
 Required: No

  ** [OutputBucketName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-OutputBucketName"></a>
 The location where the transcription is stored\.
 If you set the `OutputBucketName`, Amazon Transcribe puts the transcription in the specified S3 bucket\.
 When you call the [GetTranscriptionJob](API_GetTranscriptionJob.md) operation, the operation returns this location in the `TranscriptFileUri` field\.
 The S3 bucket must have permissions that allow Amazon Transcribe to put files in the bucket\.
-For more information, see [Permissions Required for IAM User Roles](https://docs.aws.amazon.com/transcribe/latest/dg/access-control-managing-permissions.html#auth-role-iam-user)\.
+For more information, see [Permissions Required for IAM User Roles](https://docs.aws.amazon.com/transcribe/latest/dg/security_iam_id-based-policy-examples.html#auth-role-iam-user)\.
 Amazon Transcribe uses the default Amazon S3 key for server\-side encryption of transcripts that are placed in your S3 bucket\.
 You can't specify your own encryption key\.
 If you don't set the `OutputBucketName`, Amazon Transcribe generates a pre\-signed URL, a shareable URL that provides secure access to your transcription, and returns it in the `TranscriptFileUri` field\.
 Use this URL to download the transcription\.
 Type: String